pdxparrot/ssj2019/SETUP.md

   * Disable HDR
   * Disable MSAA
   * Leave the Audio Listener attached to the camera for audio to work
+  * Add the UICameraAspectRatio component to the camera
 * Remove the Skybox Material
 * Environment Lighting Source: Color
 * Disable Realtime Global Illumination